AshimweCyizaTeddy/MediBox_offline-offline-medical-assistant/README.md

 #  MediBox_offline

-**MediBox_offline** is a multilingual offline medical assistant that provides quick and reliable medical diagnosis based on symptoms — all without needing an internet connection.
+**MediBox_offline medical assistant** is a multilingual offline medical assistant that provides quick and reliable medical diagnosis based on symptoms — all without needing an internet connection.

 ##  Features